Aliases for CFI Gene

 GeneCards Summary for CFI Gene

 CFI (Complement Factor I) is a Protein Coding gene.
 Diseases associated with CFI include Complement Factor I Deficiency and Hemolytic Uremic Syndrome, Atypical 3.
-Among its related pathways are Innate Immune System and Creation of C4 and C2 activators.
-GO annotations related to this gene include serine-type endopeptidase activity and scavenger receptor activity.
+Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and scavenger receptor activity.
+An important paralog of this gene is OVCH1.

 UniProtKB/Swiss-Prot for CFI Gene